ArnabCodes/PyTeXMCQ/README.md

 ## Acknowledgments

-- Built using the LaTeX `exam` document class
+- LaTeX exam class for the quiz template
-- Inspired by the need for efficient quiz generation in academic settings
+- PyPDF2 for PDF operations